Sunday, June 14, 2009

-Fried Chicken
+Extra Crispy Fried Chicken |

 Not long ago my local PBS station started showing Cook’s Country, another cooking program from the producers of America’s Test Kitchen.
 I happened to catch an episode devoted to fried chicken.
 I watched, hoping to pick up some helpful tips.
 The technique used was pretty close to what I was already doing but with a few tweaks.

 A Soapbox Rant: I really have a problem with the present obsession with either salting or brining meat.
-I get tired of almost every pork or poultry recipe in almost every cooking magazine or cooking show starting with salting/brining as first step.
+I get tired of almost every pork or poultry recipe in just about every cooking magazine or cooking show starting with salting/brining as the first step.
 And always accompanied by some sort of phraseology implying that the only way to ensure juicy, tender meat is to salt or brine it.
 The producers of Cook’s Country and Cook’s Illustrated magazines and the America’s Test Kitchen TV show are in that camp.
 So, of course, their fried chicken recipe begins with a buttermilk/salt brine.
 Naturally, I stuck with my tried and true plain buttermilk soak.

 Extra-Crunchy Fried Chicken